huongnguyen04/dinner-party/README.md

 npm install
 ```

-2. Run webpack & the dev server.
+2. To run in development: Run webpack in development & the server.
 Open http://localhost:3005 in your browser
 ```
 npm start
 ```
 ```
 npm run server
 ```
-3. To build for production: Open http://localhost:3005 in your browser
+3. To build for production: Run webpack in build mode & the server.
+Open http://localhost:3005 in your browser
  ```
 npm run build
 ```